 In January 2016 the Service was honoured to be announced as Community Organisation of the Year – Sunshine Coast, as part of the Australia Day Awards hosted by Sunshine Coast Council.

 As of November 2015 we commenced a contract as a regional service provider with QSTARS (Queensland Statewide Tenant Advice and Referral Service).
 This is a program designed to assist people requiring tenancy advice and further assistance not available through the Residential Tenancies Authority (RTA) call centre.
-Three experienced tenancy advice workers have been recruited to administer this service.
+Four experienced tenancy advice workers have been recruited to administer this service.